In this Post: Learn how to decorate a small bungalow living room and make a lasting impact!

 5 Additional Small Bungalow Living Room Ideas!

-This living room focuses on wall art, and uses black and white as a way to create a contemporary modern space.
-While seating is limited, this small space does a great job at showcasing the designers style and individuality.
+This living room focuses on wall art and uses black and white as a way to create a contemporary modern space.
+While seating is limited, this small space does a great job of showcasing the designers’ style and individuality.

 This bungalow living room is super small, yet it can still seat many people!
 The homeowners for this space made a bench to add storage and a seating area.
 Creative designs like this make the best use of style and functionality!
 If you are crafty, and like this bench, then here is a great DIY tutorial!

-If you have a beach home or have a home filled with coastal colors, then this small beach-y bungalow might be right up your alley.
-With a coastal colored sofa, and small white-washed furniture, this space is both simple and beautiful.
+If you have a beach home or have a home filled with coastal colors, then this small beach bungalow might be right up your alley.
+With a coastal-colored sofa and small white-washed furniture, this space is both simple and beautiful.